burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In a template, the declaration keyword **requires** specifying the used constraint.

+### Use Concepts.
+Syntax B.
-Also, there is another shorthand notation for using the concept (Syntax B):
+Also, there is another shorthand notation for using the concept:

 ```cpp
 template <typename S>